xmigrate/xforecast-docs/docs/source/design_overview.rst

-Datastore is a time-series database.
-We support Influxdb and Prometheus as our datastores.
+Datastore can be a timeseries metricstore.
+Currently we support Influxdb and Prometheus.
-The forecaster will be reading and writing data to the datastore.
+The forecaster will be connected to the metricstore so that it can read and write data to the metricstore.

 Visualizer
 ----------